Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 “I am not ready today to say you cannot put vehicles on State Street,” Jordan said.

-Councilmember Meagan Harmon called the draft master plan a “smashing succes,” and although she does not support allowing cars to return, she said that the bicycle- and pedestrian-only advocates need to understand that there isn’t community consensus on the issue.
+Councilmember Meagan Harmon called the draft master plan a “smashing succes,” and although she does not support allowing cars to return, she said that the bicycle- and pedestrian-only advocates need to understand there isn’t community consensus on the issue.

 “I do think it is important that we be open to compromise,” Harmon said.
-“I worry that if we were to fully take it off the table right now there are going to be people in the community for whom they feel downtown is not for them.
+“I worry that if we were to fully take it off the table right now, there are going to be people in the community for whom they feel downtown is not for them.

 “I think there is something to be said for compromises where not one party gets 100% of what they want,” Harmon said.